 - Have 2 international study abroad and global partnerships

 - Create a plan/have $120,000 annually for marketing

 - Faculty participate in two (2) professional development events annually

 Admissions and Enrollment

 Standards for the admission of technology, management and applied engineering students are identical to the applicable standards for other majors at Kent State University:

-All transfer students whether internal or external will meet with our CAEST advisors and also with CMGT coordinator and/or faculty to determine what and where their transfer courses will fit into our CMGT program curriculum.
+All transfer students whether internal or external will meet with our CAED advisors and also with the CMGT director and/or faculty to determine what and where their transfer courses will fit into our CMGT program curriculum.